-► Element-Level Percent Positive
+Element-Level Percent Positive

 For each element, we calculate the percentage of positive responses.
 This value is not simply the straight average of the percent positives of all the questions within the element.
 Instead, this value is the average of the measure-level percent positives for all the measures within the element.
-(For example, the percent positive for the Rigorous Instruction element is the average of the percent positives on its five measures: Common Core Shifts in Literacy, Common Core Shifts in Math, Course Clarity, Quality of Student Discussion, and Academic Press.)
+(For example, the percent positive for the Rigorous Instruction element is the average of the percent positives on its four measures: Academic Press, Course Clarity, Quality of Student Discussion, and Strong Core Instruction.)